yididiel7/Arch-Help-Guides/Python3-venv-Virtual-Environment-Setup.md

 Install a local project in “editable” mode.
 See the section on Editable Installs.
 Unix/macOS

-python -m pip install -e .                # project in current directory python -m pip install -e path/to/project  # project in another directory
+python -m pip install -e .                # project in the current directory python -m pip install -e path/to/project  # project in another directory

 Windows